|Nutrition Facts (per serving)|

 - 1 cup coconut milk

-- 1 tsp. shrimp paste (or substitute 1 more tbsp. fish sauce)
+- 1 teaspoon shrimp paste, or substitute 1 more tablespoon fish sauce

 Rinse mussels under cold water.
 Set in refrigerator until ready to use.